One Simple Trick to Cleaning Up Tailwind CSS Code

 Here we have four repeating classes.

-However, there are only two that can be delegated to the parent.
+However, only two can be delegated to the parent.

 Here's how it would look without JIT.